markilott/aws-cdk-internal-private-api-demo/README.md

 ## Requirements

 - Route53 domain
-- You will need VPN (or Direct Connect) access to your account to test the API's after deployment.
+- You will need a VPN (or Direct Connect), or a bastion/jumpbox to access to your account to test the API's after deployment.
 - The demo uses the AWS default VPC by default, but you can also use your own.

 &nbsp;